-KS City Hall will be closed November 28th and 29th for the Thanksgiving Holiday.
+City Hall will be closed Tuesday, Dec.
+24th and Wednesday, Dec.
+25th for Christmas

-KS City Hall will be closed November 28th and 29th for the Thanksgiving Holiday.
+City Hall will be closed Tuesday, Dec.
+24th and Wednesday, Dec.
+25th for Christmas

 Kingston Springs is a small but vibrant town of just under 2,800 residents situated just west of Nashville along the bluffs of the Harpeth River and known as "The Heart of the Harpeth".
 Several thousand additional residents live in the immediate unincorporated areas around the town.
 Kingston Springs is located within Cheatham County, which has a population of 39,117, in the region of middle Tennessee.
 The town is well-situated among other larger cities in the region; Nashville (20 miles), Brentwood (21 miles), and Franklin (25 miles) are all within a thirty minute drive from Kingston Springs.
 Kingston Springs is easily accessible via Interstate 40 and State Route 70, both which run through the jurisdictional limits of the town.